 - The biology bonuses.
 While Hussie is a bit artistic with the trolls, the fact that the handle abbreviations are genetic code pairs (GCAT), and the fact that Bslick's "cancer" is caused by an error in his genetic code are completely sound.
 Especially if you consider that the "cancer" was caused by Karkat, whose chum handle (carcinoGeneticist) practically means "creator of Cancer".
 He's also the Cancer troll, and John changed his handle from valid genetics to "EB", (a mutation) after Karkat messed with Jade, who brought it up, causing John to decide to change his handle.
 And his Weapon of Choice is a sickle- this initially appears to just be because it resembles a crab's claw, until we find out Karkat is a mutant himself, with the only other troll sharing his blood color being his ancestor.
 Let's see, sickles and genetic blood disorders caused by a mutation...

-- Also don't forget the first three kids' sylladexes.
+- The first three kids' sylladexes.
 Those three are commonly used data structures in computer science.
 Extra Genius Bonus Points goes to Rose's Tree Module, specifically an AVL tree, which mandates that the two subtrees of a binary tree must not have a height that differs by more than 1 (and consequently all the subtrees must follow this rule).
 As such, the auto-balance is a perfect double rotation that would be used in an AVL tree.
 Shame it doesn't handle the deletion of the root element very well, like a real AVL tree.

 - The Packrat already expects the reader to be a synth geek, but still, spotting the many unmentioned but accurately drawn synthesizers and other electronic devices is a nice bonus.

 - The Illustrated Guide To Law does this every now and then.
 In its section on Duress, for example, the members of the outlaw biker gang engage in discussions of physics and philosophy and multiple dimensions while brawling.
 In its section on Entrapment, the physicist has real equations on the blackboard behind her.
 The first page of the section on "taking the Fifth" has a couple of math jokes like "Wow, your truncated Maclauren fits so well.
 Of course... it's Taylor made," and a kitten saying "μ" (a greek letter pronounced "mew").